gojimmypi/VSIXCustomToolbarCommand/README.md

 See `Tools - Invoke Command1`

-Output is either not visiable at all, or is only seen in separate DOS process Window
+Output is either not visible at all, or is only seen in separate DOS process Window

 See also: